swarmer/image-classification-models/README.md

-# image-classification-models
+# manualnet
-A repository of image classification models for popular datasets
+A manual implementation of a simple neural network